 - Prepare proposals or sections of proposals for future funding.

 - Teach environmental education programs to a wide variety of audiences, primarily stream study programs for grades 4-12 students.
 Instructional stations may include macroinvertebrate bioassessment, water chemistry, sustainable building tour, stream habitat assessment, stream and watershed ecology, and other topics designed and selected for school programs.

 - Contribute to evaluation, revision, and expansion of programs.

-- Provide professional development (PD) to teachers and nonformal educators.
-Train citizen scientists and watershed professionals.
-PD and training programs include advancing knowledge of watersheds, stream features and parameters, monitoring protocols, water science technologies, etc.
+- Provide professional development (PD) to teachers and non-formal educators.
+Train community scientists and watershed professionals.
+These programs include advancing knowledge of watersheds, stream parameters, monitoring protocols, water science technologies, etc.

 - Staff exhibit tables and present at community events and conferences.